philippschroeppel/nebulous/README.md

 ### Processors [in progress]

 Processors are containers that work off real-time data streams and are autoscaled based on back-pressure.
 Streams are provided by [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/).

+Processors are best used for bursty async jobs, or low latency stream processing.

 ```yaml
 kind: Processor